bijoaja/Skin-AI/README.md

     pip install urllib3==2.0.2
     python -m pip install certifi

-## 3. Download model_resnet18.pth and Dataset Recomendation Skincare to your directory
+### 3. Download model_resnet18.pth and Dataset Recomendation Skincare to your directory

-## 4. You can run App in terminal with code on virtualenv when you activate
+### 4. You can run App in terminal with code on virtualenv when you activate
     python skinApp.py

-## 5. You can close App in terminal with code `ctrl+c` then run in terminal `deactivate` to out virtualenv
+### 5. You can close App in terminal with key `ctrl+c` then run in terminal to out virtualenv
+    deactivate